jeremynoesen/AISpongeLite/README.md

    download the entire repository.
 2. Open a terminal and navigate to the directory where you saved the script.
 3. Run the script with the command `sudo bash install.sh`.
 4. When prompted, enter the Discord bot token and OpenAI API key you copied earlier.
+Optionally, you can enter FakeYou credentials as well.
 5. Once the script is finished, you can delete the `install.sh` script.

 The bot will be ready to use once its status changes to "Ready!".
 You may need to restart your Discord client for the